mikesapi/fasthpe/trunk/README.txt

 Unsatisfactory performance if the lighting conditions are not favourable.

 It currently uses an image resolution of 320x240; needs changing to work with variable camera resolution.

-"As one suggestion, since these algorithms usually have some parameters to tweak, i believe it is a good policy to include a small dataset (maybe the video you used) where the default parameters work, so people can see that it works and then tweak the params to their data, rather than trying to run on their video and seeing that it doesn't work (i didn't run the code yet, just mentioning something that usually happens)" - Ricardo Silveira CabralPedro